Pap Tests and I

 or been through menopause,

-I may still need regular Pap tests until
+I may need regular Pap tests until

 I am 65 years of age, younger or older.